noh24/roboger-neighborhood/README.md

 * For numbers that contain a 1, all digits are replaced with "Beep!"
 * For numbers that contain a 2, all digits are replaced with "Boop!"
 * For numbers that contain a 3, all digits are replaced with "Won't you be my neighbor?"
+**Order of priority: 3 > 2 > 1.
+3 has higher prioirty over 2 and 1.
+2 has higher priority over 1.

 ## Setup/Installation Requirements
 * Clone this repository to your desktop through the Terminal.